fsenf/CTyPyTool/README.md

 There are severeal Jupyter Notebooks explaining the basic steps for training and applying the cloud classifier.

 For using an already trained classifier check out [this notebook](notebooks/Application_of_a_pretrained_classifier.ipynb)

+## Contributing

+Your Contribution is very welcome!
+Yo could either contribute with:

+* providing pre-trained classifiers for a specifically defined geographical region or for certain sessions
+* reporting issues, missing features or bugs
+* improving code

+**4 Steps for source code developers**:
+1. fork the `devel` branch
+2. update source code / software parts in your fork
+3. check functionality with example notebooks
+4. make a pull request onto the `devel` branch in the "official" repository under https://github.com/fsenf/CTyPyTool